-Be mindful of the sizes of the courses you create—your Blackboard administrator will appreciate it!
+Be mindful of the sizes of the courses you create.
+Your Blackboard administrator will appreciate it!
 Your institution might have course size limits.
-You can minimize the uploaded file sizes as you create content to stay within the limit for the entire term.
-These recommendations can help you conserve disk space on your institution's server.
+You can minimize uploaded file sizes as you create content to stay within the limit for the entire term.
+The following recommendations can help you do your part to conserve disk space on your institution's server.
 Your institution might have additional policies that you need to follow.

-- Microsoft Office files: Use the tools available in Microsoft Office to reduce file size for slide presentations and Word files.
+- Microsoft Office Files: Use the tools available in Microsoft Office to reduce file size for Powerpoint and Word files.
 The Reduce File Size option is located in the File menu.
-You can also save files as PDFs before you upload them, which often makes smaller, read-only versions of the files.
+You can also save files as PDFs before uploading, which often makes smaller, read-only versions of the files.

-- Images: Use a graphics program to resize images for screen viewing before you upload them.
-You can also use an online service such as Shrink Pictures or picresize®.
+- Images: Use a graphics program to resize images for screen viewing before uploading.
+You can also use an online service such as Shrink Prictures or PicResize.

 - Audio: Use software to resample or trim audio files to reduce their size.